zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

 - User is verifying the service and confirming the order was persisted in the state store.

-- Additionally, the User will deploy the Python app with the Dapr sidecar and observe messages to confirm successful persistence.
+- Additionally, the user will deploy the Python app with the Dapr sidecar and observe messages to confirm successful persistence.

 ## Deployment